Inform4/TSAna/README.md

-    --discont-spread <n>            maximum value for spread of packets (default 1000000) --discont-capacity <n>          maximum value for entries of packets (default 100) --discont-stat {none,dis,big,both}   show statistic of discontinuities of packets (default none) --return-value {big,dis,nul}    return value of program in floor(lg(count)), where count is sum of only big(default), all discont or nul(zero).
+    --discont-spread <n>            maximum value for spread of packets (default 1000000) --discont-capacity <n>          maximum value for entries of packets (default 100) --discont-stat {none,dis,big,both}   show statistic of discontinuities of packets (default none) --discont-reverse                    count discontinuities even if in reverse (resend packets?)
+    --return-value {big,dis,nul}    return value of program in floor(lg(count)), where count is sum of only big(default), all discont or nul(zero).
     ATTENTION: --filename parameter is NOT optional.